Aircon Pipe Insulation

 | Ice is forming on pipes | Airflow or refrigerant problem | Check cooling system |

-Replace if the insulation is torn or missing and water is dripping.
+- Replace if the insulation is torn or missing and water is actively dripping.
+Insulation replacement does not fix refrigerant leaks or compressor faults — it only addresses condensation from exposed pipe surfaces.

-You can wait if the water is minor and only drips outdoors.
+- You can wait if the water is minor and only drips in an outdoor area where staining is not a concern.
+Monitor for any increase in dripping or new drip locations.

-Do not wait if water is staining your wall or entering your home.
+- Do not wait if water is staining your wall, dripping onto furniture, or entering your home.
+Ongoing moisture creates conditions for mold growth and can damage finishes over time.